 According to the Library of America website, www.loa.org, in 1881, he was the superintendent in charge of the Sunday School program, organist, and choirmaster at the Evans Metropolitan A.M.E.
 Zion Church in Fayetteville.
 The church has the distinction of being known as the second oldest A.M.E. church in America and continues to welcome the worship community today.
 It is located at 301 North Cool Spring.
-Fayetteville is home to many military families and has a growing population of approximately 212,000, which is a farcry from the approximately 5,000 residents during Chesnutt’s day.
+Fayetteville is home to many military families and has an exponentially growing city population that is a farcry from the approximately 5,000 residents during Chesnutt’s day.

 “The workings of the human heart are the profoundest mystery of the universe.
 One moment they make us despair of our kind, and the next we see in them the reflection of the divine image.” — Charles Chesnutt